wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     *   (b) intentionally assists any patient who is so absent to avoid, or to attempt to avoid, being taken to the place.

-    Section 115: substituted, on 1 April 2000, by [section 65][309] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 115: replaced, on 1 April 2000, by [section 65][309] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

     Section 115(2): amended, on 1 July 2013, by [section 413][222] of the Criminal Procedure Act 2011 (2011 No 81).